-We encourage you to volunteer and benefit from the friendship and sense of community that comes from an organisation such as ours.
-We welcome and need a wide range of skills.
+We welcome and have opportunities that cover a wide range of knowledge and skills.
 Our members come from all walks of life.
-You can start by just joining in for one or more single events.
+You can start by just joining in.

 Love meeting members and public, perhaps promoting membership, selling raffle tickets, being a garden guide, managing a Plant Creche at a garden show or setting up the FBBGSA marquee or display –- may be for 1 hour to 4 hours depending on the event

 Do you have a background in horticulture, plant, fungi, earth and animal sciences, teaching, presentations, curriculum or note development, teacher aide – the programme needs support to help prepare classes, gather specimens, liaise with printers for notes etc

 Love working with microscopes and seeds?
 The small team will work within the Gardens Seed Lab.
 Members will require some knowledge of plant nomenclature, botany, plant physiology, plant growing conditions and ability to work with microscopes, very small seeds; has attention to detail & hygiene; suffer no allergies to seeds, grasses or dust/ mites.
 The team can only work with 3 at any one time and you may need to access the lab to check germination tests any day of the week.
 Training in seed testing will commence in 2022 and will be a pre-requisite in the first 8 sessions.

 Meeting every 4th Thursday of the month the team will support the activities in the auditorium with the opportunity to run workshops.
 A background in arts, drawing, painting, weaving, floral displays and floral art, sewing, crafts, displays, dyeing, working with garden materials will be required.